influxdata/telegraf/plugins/outputs/kafka/README.md

   ##       routing_key = "telegraf"
   # routing_key = ""

+  ## Partitioner determines which partition a message is sent to.
+Available
+  ## options are "round_robin" and "hash".
+  ##
+  ## The default "hash" partitioner uses the hash of the message key,
+  ## determined by the "routing_tag" and and "routing_key" options.
+If the
+  ## message key is not set, a random partition is selected.
+  ##
+  ## The "round_robin" partitioner sends messages to the partitions in round
+  ## robin order.
+  # partitioner = "hash"

   ## CompressionCodec represents the various compression codecs recognized by
   ## Kafka in messages.
   ##  0 : No compression